top of page

 Composer

-During a live radio interview when he was only four years old, Warren sat on the piano and composed a short “requiem” in memory of his deceased pet bird.
-Although the piano and his debut performance with the Hong Kong Philharmonic Orchestra at the age of six have headlined his career over the years, Warren has quietly produced a substantial catalogue of music as a composer, including numerous arrangements and compositions across different genres, many of which have been recorded and published.
-From choral works to a musical, transcriptions to sight-reading exercises for the piano, and from songs in the popular genre to official school hymns, Warren always strives for a balance between originality and immediate appeal in his creative outputs.
+During a live radio interview when he was only four years old, Warren Lee composed a short "requiem" in memory of his deceased pet bird.
+Although his televised début with the Hong Kong Philharmonic Orchestra at the age of six has headlined his career over the years, Warren has quietly produced a substantial catalogue as a composer, including numerous arrangements and original works across different genres, many of which have been recorded and published.
+From choral works to musicals, transcriptions to sight‑reading exercises for the piano, and from popular songs to official school hymns, Warren consistently strives for a balance between originality and immediate appeal.
+His latest, QUIET The Musical, premiered in 2026 to critical acclaim in Shenzhen and Hong Kong.

-His choral composition, House Rules – based on the famous “Nokia” ringtone and dedicated to those whose phones had gone off during concerts – won the Second Prize of the Giovanni Bergamo Classic Music Award in Switzerland 2013.
-His compositions are published by Porfiri & Horvath (Germany), Pavane Publishing (United States), Brio Music Press (Hong Kong) and Hong Kong Children’s Choir (Hong Kong) and have been performed around the world: from New York to London, Vienna to South Africa.
-Many of his choral works are dedicated to the choirs at St. Paul’s Co-educational College, where he serves as the Music Director.
+His choral composition House Rules – based on the famous Nokia ringtone and dedicated to those whose phones have gone off during concerts – won Second Prize at the Gianni Bergamo Classic Music Award in Switzerland in 2013.
+His compositions are published by Universal Edition (Austria), Porfiri & Horvath (Germany), Pavane Publishing (United States), Brio Music Press (Hong Kong), and the Hong Kong Children's Choir, and have been performed around the world – from New York to London, Vienna to South Africa.
+Many of his choral works are dedicated to the choirs at St. Paul's Co-educational College and its affiliated primary school, and he has also been commissioned by the Music Children Foundation, the Hong Kong Inter-School Choral Festival (where he serves as a Board Member), the Jockey Club MuSe Project, and the Harvard University Choir.

-Warren is an accomplished concert pianist on the distinguished Steinway Artist and Naxos Recording Artist rosters.
-With 10 solo and chamber music albums to his credit, the American Records Guide calls him “a first-rate artist”.
-In recognition of his significant contributions to the music profession, Warren received the Ten Outstanding Young Person Award in Hong Kong in 2012, an Associateship from the Royal Academy of Music in 2015 as well as the Distinguished Alumni Award from Yale School of Music in 2017.
+Beyond composition, Warren is an acclaimed concert pianist on the distinguished Steinway Artist roster and a Naxos recording artist.
+With twelve solo and chamber albums to his credit – garnering over 16 million streams – The American Record Guide calls him "a first‑rate artist."
+In recognition of his significant contributions to the music profession, Warren has received the Ten Outstanding Young Persons Award in Hong Kong (2012), an Associateship from the Royal Academy of Music (2015), and the Distinguished Alumni Award from the Yale School of Music (2017).
+A lifelong learner and polymath, Warren holds graduate degrees in business administration from HKUST, and in sports, media and intellectual property law from the University of London, outside of music, and has authored a wide range of business cases for HKUST.

 bottom of page